 The Harper Library began in June, 2004, with a letter to the editor in The Harper News.
-Seven people met in response to the letter.
+Seven people met in response to this letter.
 This group began meeting monthly to plan and organize for a library.
 The library opened its doors to the public on April 6, 2006.

 In 2009, the library board purchased our current building that we share with our Library Resale Shop.
 Grand opening was April, 2010, with a new renovated 4000 sq. ft. space.
 Now the collection totals about 12,500 materials-- books, audio books, DVD movies, periodicals, and newspapers.
 There is a public meeting room available for local organizations to reserve.
 Six computers and WiFi connection are available for public use.
 Our parking lots are WiFi "Hot Spots".

 In 2011 Harper Library became a member of the Texas State Library System allowing our patrons to have access to Inter Library Loans and the TexShare databases for research.
 Now our patrons can also download digital media (eBooks and audio-books) through our Overdrive account.

 Without the grant support from several foundations the library staff would not have been able to grow so successfully.
 Support also has been very generous from our area land owners and residents.
 Gillespie Co. now provides some annual funds for operations.
 Many fund raising events have been held including Music Fests, two home tours, Double B Fireworks Jamborees, Attic Sales, Saturday in the Park, raffles, and many, many book sales.
 The Harper Library Resale shop was opened in May 2008.
 Their profits are a wonderful and largest source of income needed to help fund our operating expenses.